jnweaver/owl-slideshow-wp/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Output an [Owl Carousel 2](http://owlcarousel.owlgraphic.com/) slideshow using Wordpress’s built-in gallery shortcode.
+Output an [Owl Carousel 2](http://owlcarousel.owlgraphic.com/) slideshow using WordPress’s built-in gallery shortcode.

 ## Description ##

-This Wordpress plugin takes a Wordpress Gallery and adds options to display the gallery shortcode as a slideshow using Owl Carousel 2.
+This WordPress plugin takes a WordPress Gallery and adds options to display the gallery shortcode as a slideshow using Owl Carousel 2.

-The plugin adds two options to the standard Wordpress Gallery options:
+The plugin adds two options to the standard WordPress Gallery options:

 1. An *Output as Owl slideshow?* checkbox.
 Check it if you want the gallery to present as an Owl slideshow.
-(Otherwise, the gallery will appear as a default Wordpress gallery.)
+(Otherwise, the gallery will appear as a default WordPress gallery.)
 2. An optional slideshow title text input that appears if you check the Owl slideshow checkbox.
 The title will appear above the slideshow.

 # Owl Options #